talnoznisky/hang-up-an-autumn-moon/README.md

 Source material:
 The oracle is based on a corpus of haiku by Richard Wright.
-Each haiku is attributed with a mode, either sparrow or hyperdrive, and a pair of judgments.
+Each haiku is attributed with a mode, either sparrow or intensifier, and a pair of judgments.
 The modes are similar to the major and minor arcana of the Tarot.
 Sparrow cards represent higher-order considerations and are actually all about sparrows.
-Hyperdrive cards speak to day-by-day concerns and their haikus tend to describe the intensification of one natural element by another.
-The judgments also vary by mode: sparrow cards offer single subjective nouns for framing the haiku; hyperdrive cards offer very brief imperatives to help the querent ideate a course of action.
+Intensifier cards speak to day-by-day concerns and their haikus tend to describe the intensification of one natural element by another.
+The judgments also vary by mode: sparrow cards offer single subjective nouns for framing the haiku; intensifier cards offer very brief imperatives to help the querent ideate a course of action.